-- 26.For non joint-stock companies like cooperatives and mutuals, CEBS has taken into account some of their specificities, notably with regard to the right of redemption.
+- 9. For non joint-stock companies like cooperatives and mutuals, CEBS has taken into account some of their specificities, notably with regard to the right of redemption.
 CEBS has, nevertheless, imposed some restrictions on the possibility of redeeming cooperative shares.
 These restrictions are necessary to preserve the permanence of the instruments eligible under Article 57(a) and to ensure a minimum harmonization within the EU.
-In some jurisdictions or institutions, these restrictions are already applicable, but, in others, they will have a cost if there is a need to adapt the legislation or the articles of association in order to take them into account. - 27.CEBS's guidelines also propose deducting from the original own funds instruments referred to in Article 57(a) (i) the amount the institution has knowingly provided to its shareholders to finance the subscription to or to buy any of those instruments; and (ii) the amount of those instruments that the institution wants to redeem or buy back when the redemption or buy-back becomes sufficiently certain. - 28.
-These new proposals should have a minimal cost for the sector because CEBS believes that it is not common practice to finance subscriptions to own capital instruments.
-The deduction of instruments when their redemption or buy-back becomes sufficiently certain is simply an anticipation of the impact of the effect of these transactions on regulatory own funds.
+In some jurisdictions or institutions, these restrictions are already applicable, but, in others, they will have a cost if there is a need to adapt the legislation or the articles of association in order to take them into account. - 10.CEBS's guidelines also propose deducting from the original own funds instruments referred to in Article 57(a) (i) the amount the institution provides knowingly to its shareholders to finance the subscription or to buy any of those instruments; and (ii) the amount of those instruments that it wants to redeem or buy-back when the redemption or buy-back becomes sufficiently certain. - 11.
+These new proposals should have a minimal cost for the sector because CEBS believes that it is not common practice to finance subscription of own capital instruments; the deduction of instruments when the redemption or buy-back becomes sufficiently certain is simply an anticipation of the impact of the effect of these transactions on regulatory own funds.
 Introduction of these rules in the guidelines will ensure the availability of instruments referred to in Article 57(a) and promote a harmonized approach within the EU.